 In the case a switchboard is neglected and a malfunction occurs, the entire facility must shut down as a replacement is installed.
 Switchgears, by comparison, are easier to maintain but are far more costly.
 In both cases, consistently dealing with high-voltage electrical currents takes its toll over time, which means at least an annual checkup is needed to ensure that a complete breakdown isn’t on the horizon.
 Emergency maintenance is far more costly both in terms of the actual repairs and the time lost if the facility must stop operations until maintenance is complete.

 The primary planned maintenance measure for electrical systems is infrared testing.
 Infrared is useful for detecting early problems since heat is an important symptom of electrical components on the verge of breaking down or malfunctioning.
 Additionally, infrared thermography is non-invasive, which means facility operations don’t need to stop while the check is being conducted.
 Through infrared, maintenance service crews can detect blown fuses, broken motors, overloaded circuit breakers, and much more.

 Reactive maintenance (better known as emergency maintenance) destroys budgets.
 Electrical system malfunctions can be hard to detect, and you’ll only know something is wrong once it breaks.
 Furthermore, not taking an analytical look at the energy efficiency of a facility can mean the difference of thousands of dollars a year in an unnecessary and avoidable expense.

-According to the Department of Energy, preventative maintenance services reduce costs by 25-30 percent, eliminate the potential of breakdowns by 70 percent, and reduce facility downtime by 35 percent on average.
-While preventative maintenance service isn’t a guarantee that breakdowns won’t occur, the chances of critical equipment malfunctions dramatically drop when implemented.
+According to the Department of Energy, planned maintenance services reduce costs by 25-30 percent, eliminate the potential of breakdowns by 70 percent, and reduce facility downtime by 35 percent on average.
+While planned maintenance service isn’t a guarantee that breakdowns won’t occur, the chances of critical equipment malfunctions dramatically drop when implemented.

-In almost every case, your best bet is to lean on preventative maintenance service.
+In almost every case, your best bet is to lean on planned maintenance service.